Malta New Resident

 Starting Your New Life in Malta: Guide for New Residents

 Becoming a new Maltese resident gives you the chance to live within a vibrant culture and relaxed Mediterranean lifestyle.
-Below follows a guide to what’s required to settle in your new home.
+Below, you’ll find a guide explaining what you need to settle into your new home.

 Getting Acquainted with Malta’s Distinct Culture